tpoisot/ms_proba_networks/ms/maintext.md

 % The structure of probabilistic networks
 % T. Poisot \and A. Cirtwill \and D. Gravel \and D.B.
 Stouffer
-% Working paper -- Oct.
-2014
+% Working paper -- Jan.
+2015

 # Introduction

 Ecological networks are an efficient way to represent biotic interactions between individuals, populations, or species.
 Historically, their study focused on describing their structure, with a particular attention on food webs [@dunn06] and plant-pollinator interactions [@basc03;@jord87].
-The ultimate outcome of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
-To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a riche methodological literature.
+The key result of this line of research was linking this structure to community or ecosystem-level properties such as stability [@mcca14], coexistence [@bast09;@haer14], or ecosystem functioning [@theb03;@duff02].
+To a large extent, the description of ecological networks resulted in the emergence of questions about how functions emerged from structure, and this stimulated the development of a rich methodological literature, defining a wide array of structural properties.

 Given a network as input, measures of network structure return a *property* based on one or several *units* from this network.
 Some of the properties are *direct* properties (they only require knowledge of the unit on which they are applied), whereas others are *emerging* (they require knowledge of, and describe, higher-order structures).
 For example, connectance, the proportion of realized interactions, is a direct property of a network.
 The degree of a node (how many interactions it is involved in) is a direct property of the node.
 The nestedness of a network, on the other hand, is an emerging property that is not directly predictable from the degree of all nodes.
 Establishing a difference between direct and emerging properties is important when interpreting their values; direct properties are conceptually equivalent to means, in that they are the first moment of network units, whereas emerging properties are conceptually equivalent to variances or other higher-order moments.

 In the recent years, the interpretation of the values of network structure (as indicators of the action of ecological or evolutionary processes) has been somewhat complicated by the observation that network structure varies through space and time.
-This happens because, in contrary to a long-standing assumption in network studies, species from the same pool do not interact in a consistent way [@pois12c].
-Empirical and theoretical studies suggest that the network is not the right unit to understand this variation;
-rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
-Interactions can vary because of local mis-matching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows predicting the cumulative change in network structure, but not the change at the level of individual interactions.
+This happens because, contrary to a long-standing assumption of network studies, species from the same pool do not interact in a consistent way [@pois12c].
+Empirical and theoretical studies suggest that the network is not the right unit to understand this variation; rather, network variation is an emerging property of the response of ecological interactions to environmental factors and chance events [@pois14].
+Interactions can vary because of local mismatching in phenology [@oles11a], populations fluctuations preventing the interaction [@cana14], or a combination of both [@olit14;@cham14]. @olit14 show that accounting for neutral (population-size driven) and trait-based effects allows the prediction of the cumulative change in network structure, but not of the change at the level of individual interactions.
 In addition, @carstensen show that within a meta-community, not all interactions are equally variable: some are highly consistent, whereas others are extremely rare.

-Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, to give more importance to the variation of individual interactions.
-Because the methodological corpus available to describe ecological networks has first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
-In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12;@pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and reduce the computational burden of current methods in network analysis.
-We provide a free and open source implementation of this set of measures in a Julia library.
+Taken together, these considerations highlight the need to amend our current methodology for the description of ecological networks, in order to give more importance to the variation of individual interactions.
+Because the methodological corpus available to describe ecological networks had first been crafted at a time when it was assumed that interactions were invariants, it is unsuited to address the questions that probabilistic networks allow us to ask.
+In this paper, we show that several direct and emerging core properties of ecological networks (both bipartite and unipartite) can be re-formulated in a probabilistic context [@yeak12;@pois14]; we conclude by showing how this methodology can be applied to exploit the information contained in the variability of networks, and to reduce the computational burden of current methods in network analysis.
+We provide a free and open-source implementation of this set of measures in a library for the `julia` language.

 # Metrics